-

 This is an introductory course into clinical humanitarian medicine designed by medical specialists with practical experience in the field.
 The course curriculum provides core content but works beyond didactic lectures and allows for discussion around the nuance in humanitarian medicine and applying them to context.

 We will cover clinical topics that are more commonly experienced in the global south but are exceptionally rare in Ireland.
-These will be covered through simulation, table-top exercises, and even a walk-thru ward round to discuss clinical topics.

 We will also touch on important issues such as teaching & research, humanitarian ethics, and climate change and its impact on humanitarian emergencies.